Don’t Make These At-Home Workout Mistakes

 In essence, just using your own body weight may not be the only way to elicit the change you are looking for as intensity can be manipulated in many ways.

 That being said, the squat can go south in so many places, and can be an article of its own, but the two main things we focus on in order to reduce the chance of injury with the squat is the mechanics of the knees and the lower back.

-For the knee-joint, we make sure there is always an abduction moment pulling the knee laterally.
+For the knee joint, we make sure there is always an abduction moment pulling the knee laterally.
 This translates into performing a squat and always being conscious not to let the knees cave in at any time throughout the exercise.
-If the knee caves in medially and suffers a valgus force, cartilage and ligaments can be injured.
+If the knee caves in medially and suffer a valgus force, cartilage and ligaments can be injured.

 While these can be treated with mild to simple treatment, more severe damage will require surgery to correct.

 At Bodhizone & Arista PT & Wellness, PLLC in NYC, we use resistance bands around the knees/thighs to ensure hip abduction is performed.
 It is imperative to train the body and ensure that outward pull.

 Women often have a harder time with this versus men due to the architecture and angulation of the hips in relation to the knee joint, called the Q Angle.
 Women have a greater Q angle making the abduction moment slightly harder than their male counterparts.
 A

 t any rate, both men and women need this abduction moment of the lower body while performing the squat.
 It aids in not only proper alignment of the knee but hips as well.
 This concludes in balanced wear and tear during the exercise with no undue stress in one area.

 Proper mechanics and technique ensure this, but let switch gears to the biomechanical issues derived in the lower back.